ubffm/lingframe/lingframe-guide.md

 `bf:genreForm <http://data.linguistik.de/lingframe-genreterms#article>` is used to explicitly
 mark articles as such on `bf:Work` level.

-Article are linked to their host by using the following approach (inspired by [Swepub](https://www.kb.se/samverkan-och-utveckling/swepub/datamodell/swepub-bibframe.html):
+Articles are linked to their host by using the following approach (inspired by [Swepub](https://www.kb.se/samverkan-och-utveckling/swepub/datamodell/swepub-bibframe.html)):

 ```turtle
 bf:partOf [ a bf:Instance ;